canyon289/conference_playbook/_sources/intro.md

 fun but don't know where to start.
 I aim to share the knowledge here so like all open source projects people take ideas and be empowered to run with them.

-## Intended Takeaway
-Everyone should know that they can plan a conference of their own, big or small.
-This book will an example and a guide of how you can run a conference for your community.

 ## Please pardon the dust
 This book with be developed in an "Open Source Software" fashion, where chapters are shared as they're written.
 This is get the ideas out there, and improve on the over time, particularly